 In her own words:

-Fourteen years ago a new chapter in my life was about to be written.
+Twenty years ago a new chapter in my life was about to be written.
 I had stumbled into a beekeeping class taught by my soon to be major professor, Dr. Keith Delaplane.
 After the 1st class I knew honey bees would be in my life forever, and thank God they are.

 During my graduate years at UGA I focused my research on practical, applied ideas that had gained what we call “arm chair theory” status.
 Beekeepers believed in this or that but numerous ideas had never been challenged, experimentally that is.